Tomohiro Ishii: Championship reigns (2016–present)

 On June 12 during Dominion 6.12 in Osaka-jo Hall, Ishii was announced as a participant in the G1 Climax 32 tournament starting in July, as a part of the B block.
 Ishii finished the tournament with 4 points and failed to advance to the semi-finals.
 In October, Ishii participated in a tournament to crown the first ever NJPW World Television Champion.
 In the first round, however, Ishii was defeated by returning young lion Ren Narita in an upset loss.
 On January 4 at Wrestle Kingdom 17, Ishii entered the New Japan Rambo, but failed to last till the final 4.

 In February at The New Beginning in Sapporo, Ishii faced Zack Sabre Jr for the NJPW World Television Championship but was defeated.
 The following month, Ishii entered the New Japan Cup, but lost to David Finlay in the first round.
 On April 15 at Capital Collision, Ishii defeated El Desperado.
 The following day, Ishii teamed with Lio Rush to challenge Aussie Open (Mark Davis and Kyle Fletcher) for the Strong Openweight Tag Team Championships, but the duo were defeated.
 In May at Wrestling Dontaku, Ishii teamed with Kazuchika Okada and Hiroshi Tanahashi, to defeat Minoru Suzuki, El Desperado and Ren Narita for the NEVER Openweight 6-Man Tag Team Championship.
 The following month at Dominion 6.4 in Osaka-jo Hall, the trio defeated AEW's Blackpool Combat Club (Jon Moxley and Claudio Castagnoli) and Shota Umino, therefore retaining their titles.
 From July 16 to August 9, Ishii took part in the 2023 G1 Climax, where he finished the tournament with a record of two wins and five losses, failing to advance to the quarterfinals of the tournament.
 From November 25 until December 6, Ishii and Toru Yano took part in the 2023 World Tag League, finishing the tournament with a record of four wins, and three losses, failing to advance to the semifinals of the tournament On January 24, 2024, after successfully defending the NEVER Openweight 6-Man Tag Team Championship against TMDK (Kosei Fujita, Mikey Nicholls, Shane Haste), Okada decided to vacate the titles, due to him leaving NJPW, ending their reign at 266 days.

 On April 11, 2025 at Windy City Riot, Ishii defeated Gabe Kidd in a 30-minute Iron Man match in sudden death overtime 2-1 to win the Strong Openweight Championship for the first time.
 At Dominion 6.15 in Osaka-jo Hall, Ishii and Taichi won the IWGP Tag Team Championship for the second time from Callum Newman and Great-O-Khan.
+At Destruction in Kobe, Ishii and Taichi lost their titles to Knock Out Brothers (Yuto-Ice and Oskar), ending their reign at 105 days.

+On February 27, 2026 at The New Beginning USA, Ishii lost the Strong Openweight Championshio to Boltin Oleg, ending his reign at 322 days.
+In March 2026, it was announced Ishii would be taking time off to heal from a neck injury and withdrew from the New Japan Cup.